omise/omise-android/README.md

 Replace the string `pkey_test_123` with the public key obtained from your Opn Payments dashboard.

+The SDK will automatically fetch your capabilities, but you can use this EXTRA value to pass custom payment methods.

-[optional] Declare a `capability` variable as a `Capability` object and pass it as the value for the `OmiseActivity.EXTRA_CAPABILITY` key for your `Intent`.
-This way you can pass custom payment methods to the payment methods list.
-The displayed payment methods will only be those supported by your actual capabilities that is automatically fetched by the SDK.
+[optional] Declare a `capability` variable as a `Capability` object and pass it as the value for the `OmiseActivity.EXTRA_CAPABILITY` key for your `Intent.` This way, you can pass custom payment methods to the payment methods list.
+The displayed payment methods will only be those supported by your capabilities that the SDK automatically fetches.

 There are two options to retrieve the Capability object.